-Venture capital is a great source of funding for startup companies that have proven their model, with the potential for growth.
+Venture capital is a great source of funding for startup companies that have proven their model and have the potential for growth.
 Venture capitalists seek stocks or shares of a company in exchange for a financial investment.
 Venture capitalists look for younger companies on the fringes of a breakthrough in technology or concept.
 When you choose to utilize venture capital to grow your business, be prepared to have your books open and your activities scrutinized.
 Venture capitalists often have significant involvement in the operation and growth of your company due to the nature of their monetary contributions.
 They have a stake in your business and want your business to succeed because your company is their investment.
-Venture capitalists usually enter into long-term investment situations.
 Additional consideration should be given to the fact that venture capitalists typically require a higher rate of return on investment.

 Angel investors are related slightly to venture capitalists in that they generally look for successful companies with great potential and have significant amounts of money to invest.
-However, the angel investor is different from the venture capitalist in that the angel investor is often willing to invest in entrepreneurs starting a new business.
+However, an angel investor is different from the venture capitalist in that the angel investor is often willing to invest in entrepreneurs starting a new business.
 Angel investors are generally people who have been successful themselves in business and want to help young entrepreneurs.
-Sometimes angel investors are friends or associates with a strong desire to help their associate succeed.
+Angel investors provide capital in different ways – a one-time injection of seed money or ongoing support to carry the business through tough times.
 Angel investors often give their time freely to assist with the business and generally accept losses without repercussions.
 The angel investor is typically interested in the entrepreneur’s cause or business idea and, thus, has a personal interest in the success of the business.

-Crowdfunding is a fast-rising method for growing capital to start a new business.
-Social media has delivered the perfect vehicle to set up an account and ask people for money for your startup business.
-Crowdfunding is a good method for entrepreneurs with new startups.
-Crowdfunding has also become a good source for mid-sized companies looking to grow their businesses.
+Crowdfunding is a method for growing capital to start a new business that is raising in popularity due to social media.
+Crowdfunding is the practice of funding a venture by raising multiples small amounts of money from a large number of people, typically via the Internet.
+This method is a good method for entrepreneurs with new startups and for mid-sized companies looking to grow their businesses.
 There are many crowdfunding sites available ranging from Kickstarter and Go Fund Me for lower monetary contributions, to Equity CrowdFunding in the range of $100k to $3 million, on platforms such as CrowdFunder, Equity Net, and CircleUp.
-Crowdfunding requires a great pitch for your business and complete transparency.
-Be prepared to answer countless questions and undergo rigorous scrutiny as to why your company should receive this type of funding from investors.
+Crowdfunding requires business owners to sell their ideas by showcasing their business to the world.
+If you chose Crowd Funding, be prepared to answer countless questions and undergo rigorous scrutiny as to why your company should receive this type of funding from investors.

 Manhattan Street Capital, 5694 Mission Center Rd, Suite 602-468, San Diego, CA 92108.